-01Wear What You Feel Confident In
+Wear What Makes You Feel Confident

 That's really the key.
 Put the effort into making casual clothes look office-ready, and you're good to go, as long as you look and feel the part.

 Think Casual Restaurant

-03Polish Your Look With Easy Accessories
+Polish Your Look With Easy Accessories

 Choose a Nice Shoe Over a Dress Shoe

 Play Prints and Colors for a Fun but Professional Look

 Adding an unexpected but still workplace-appropriate touch can be a good way to strike that balance between "too casual" and business casual.

 Thanks to a variety of brands who are designing refined athletic apparel, it is now possible to wear certain styles of exercise clothing to the office.
 Clothing may include stretchy work slacks with pockets, casual jackets, and long-sleeve t-shirts.
 If you style your outfit tactfully, you can make it work for the office.

-07First impressions Are Still First Impressions
+First Impressions Are Still First Impressions

-Then what?
-You have to keep in mind that even in a low-key environment, first impressions are still first impressions, and you should go the extra step to make sure you look and feel your best in an interview.
+Note that even in a low-key environment, first impressions are still first impressions, and you should go the extra step to make sure you look and feel your best in an interview.

 If you work for a company that does not have a formal dress code, it's a good idea to determine what is acceptable casual work attire based on the work environment as well as your career goals.
 While formal work clothes may not be necessary, it is a good rule to always appear well-groomed, wearing clothes that are neat and clean.
 By following some personal guidelines, your clothes can make you feel confident about yourself and your job.